 Routed, then rallied.

 Attacked from rear.

 Attacked from air.

 Leader/champion killed.

 Attacked by 3:1 strength or more.

-Morale Results

-Morale Number after adjustment
+Morale Results Morale Number

+after adjustments Effects

-3 Morale good.
+Morale good.

 2 Will not advance; if attacked will retire.

-and the Inclusion Retire in good order, facing the enemy.
+Retire in good order, facing the enemy.

-0 Retreat in bad order, backs to the enemy
+0 Retreat in bad order, backs to the enemy.

-to different-function of 1/2 retreat as above, 1/2 rout, discarding
+1⁄2 retreat as above, 1⁄2 rout, discarding

-weapons.
+What may be you weapons.